HaydenMarshalla/JPhysics/README.md

 # 2D-Physics-Engine
-A small 2D impulse based physics engine.
+A small 2D impulse based physics library with no third-party-library dependencies.